-WHEN YOU WAKE UP FROM A BAD DREAM
+WHAT TO DO WHEN YOU WAKE AT NIGHT FROM A BAD DREAM

 I usually don’t have bad dreams – you know, a scary dream – where at some point you are terrified and just want to escape.
 Last night was an exception.
 I woke several times in the night with anxiety and a tight jaw.